Parent Survey 2024

 My child feels confident to talk to staff if they have a problem

 We pride ourselves on the relationships that we build within school with the children.
 Building discussion and trust is paramount to a successful learning environment and the children feeling safe.
-This is clearly an area that requires improvement.
+This is an area we would like to work on.
 Moving forward we will ensure there is time within the school day for children to touch base with an adult and ensure any problems are raised.
 Extra care will be taken by staff to ensure children feel confident to discuss any troubling issues with staff and have them addressed.

 I feel confident talking to staff if there is a problem